vindasna/GeoLab/README.md

 * CentroidsAtlas : outDirCentroidsAtlas.
 * ${nbThreads} : number of threads to use for OpenMP.

-If you want to reproduce the result of the paper, the semi-ground truth is in the SGT folder.

 ## To compute the scores of prediction on labelled data